galnov/hello-world/README.md

 - unordered
 - one?

+`
-`This is how you write some code.
+This is how you write some code.
-Nice, isn't it?`
+Pretty basic.
+`

 ```
 And this is a fenced code block.
+Cool, isn't it?
 ```

 ~~This line shouldn't be here~~

-And this text should be highlighted: ==highlighted text==

 ---